badger3512/kokanee/README.md

 ## Mapbox Style JSON

 These files are based on the [Mapbox Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec).
 The styles are useful for building web apps that are based on the Mapbox GL JS Javascript API.
 The styles may also be imported into Mapbox Studio for working there.
+Mapbox style objects may be used in OpenLayers by using the [ol-mapbox-style](https://github.com/openlayers/ol-mapbox-style) library.

 There are two JSON styles:

 ### Classic

 The Classic style attempts to reproduce the styles associated with traditional US TOPO quadrangle maps.
+It assumes standard contours layers.

 ### Terrain

-The Terrain style
+The Terrain style assumes a shaded relief layer consisting of raster tiles.
+It includes standard contour layers, as well.
+The contour layers can be removed if a "pure" shaded relief map is desired.

+For both JSON styles, the source, glyphs, and sprite entries will require editing to reflect your actual situation.